igor88gomes/spring-boot-integration/SECURITY.md

 ## Reporting a Vulnerability

-Please **do not open public issues** for security reports.
+Please **do not open public issues** for security concerns.

+If you want to practice responsible disclosure, you may use:

-- Use **GitHub Security Advisories** (preferred): “Security → Report a vulnerability”
+- **GitHub Security Advisories** (preferred):
+  Use the “Report a vulnerability” button under the **Security** tab.
+  This sends a private report directly to the maintainer (me).
 - Or email: igor88gomes@gmail.com

-We’ll acknowledge best-effort within **7 days** and keep you updated as we triage and address the report.

-## Disclosure

-We follow coordinated disclosure.
-We may request time to validate and prepare a fix before any public disclosure.
-Credit is given on request.

-## Out of Scope (for this demo)

-- Denial-of-service and volumetric attacks
-- Findings that require privileged/local access
-- CVEs only present in example/dev dependencies without a practical exploit path
-- Issues in third-party services outside this repository
+All reports are handled on a **best-effort basis**, since this is a demo project.